peercoin/deb-repo/README.md

 apt-get --allow-releaseinfo-change update
 ```

-On October 20th 2023, GPG key by the maintainer has expired.
-This was not noticed until 22nd and hs caused distruption.
+On October 20th, 2023, the maintainer's GPG key expired.
+This went unnoticed until the 22nd, resulting in a disruption.
 It would cause error message like this:

 ```